-Five Deadly Sins of Brand Complacency
+Five Deadly Consequences of Brand Complacency in Manufacturing

 Some of us are deceived to believe that many of the larger, well-known brands have everything figured out.

 Many of them do.
 But the others?
 Well, read on.
 Below are some higher-profile brands that were, at one time, leaders in their respective industries, and today are struggling to survive from a history of complacency.
 There is a lot we can all learn from each of them.

 It was nineteen years ago when I was at a Business Marketing Association event where Harley Davidson’s CMO shared the company’s strategy for making the Harley brand more appealing to younger riders.

 Harley had legitimate reasons to be concerned.
 At the time, the average age of a Harley rider was approximately 43, and many other motorcycle manufacturers entering the market were taking giant bites into Harley’s younger-demographic market share by offering higher-performing, better-built, higher-tech, and more reliable motorcycles at much lower price points.
 And to attract those who liked the looks and lines of a Harley Davidson, some manufacturers built bikes strikingly similar in looks and design, competing on price, technology, build quality, service and warranty.
 It was no secret these were direct and unapologizing hits to the Harley brand.

 And despite numerous, aggressive branding and marketing strategies to counter these competitive attacks over the years, the average age of a Harley rider continues to rise.
 The Harley Davidson brand is running out of time to retool its brand.